New York LLC: How to Form an LLC in NY

 Processing Times

-• Online filing: Typically 1-2 business days
+• Online Filing: Typically processed within 1-2 business days

-• Mail filing: 7-10 business days
+• Mail Filing: Usually takes 7-10 business days

 Costs Overview